ndrakos/blog/_posts/2022-08-31-Check_IC_Power_Spectrum.md

 I decided to use <a href="https://pylians3.readthedocs.io/en/master/">Pylians</a> to calculate the particle power spectrum.

-I cloned <a " https://github.com/franciscovillaescusa/Pylians3">github repository</a>, and then
+I cloned <a href="https://github.com/franciscovillaescusa/Pylians3">github repository</a>, and then used

 ```
 cd library